introduction & overview

 "Leaders have developed an exciting, broad and balanced curriculum where academic rigour is complemented by a range of wider experiences.
 This enables pupils to develop knowledge and understanding alongside self-confidence and self-esteem."
 (Ofsted - June 2017)

-During 2019-20 we embarked on a major review, and this produced our 'Quest Curriculum'.
+During 2019-20 we embarked on a major review, and this produced our 'Quest 1' Curriculum document.
 This document structures our long-term planning, so that there is a clear and meaningful sequencing of knowledge, skills & experiences across Foundation Stage, Key Stage 1 and Key Stage 2.
-In 2020-21 we embarked upon our ‘Quest 2’ project, designed to add detail, with the aim of ensuring a well-structured and carefully sequenced Medium Term Plans (all of which can be viewed on the individual subject pages on our website).
+In 2020-21 we embarked upon our ‘Quest 2’ project, designed to add detail, with the aim of ensuring well-structured and carefully sequenced Medium Term Plans (all of which can be viewed on the individual subject pages on our website - links to the right).

-We have used the term Quest Curriculum because learning is, in part, a 'quest for knowledge and understanding'.
+We have used the term Quest Curriculum because learning is, in part, a 'quest for knowledge and understanding' - a journey.
 Given the key role that knowledge plays in learning, we have ensured that subject content - i.e. knowledge - is clear and carefully organised.
 This careful sequencing of knowledge ensures that each step builds upon the last, and prepares the children for what lies ahead.

 Running parallel to our KS1/KS2 Curriculum Review, we also reviewed and further developed our Early Years curriculum.